yellowbean/absbox-doc/docs/source/installation.rst

 Upgrade `absbox` package to latest
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-``absbox`` is rapidly evolving rapidly, pls make sure you are using the latest one.
+``absbox`` is rapidly evolving rapidly, please make sure you are using the latest one.

 .. code-block:: console